Anas68755/PolyBuild/README.md

-# PolyBuild Pro v2.2
+# PolyBuild Pro v2.3.3

-> **Universal App & Game EXE Builder** — Auto-detects 20+ programming languages and game engines, self-updates, and auto-manages dependencies.
+> **Universal App & Game Builder** — Auto-detects 20+ programming languages and game engines, installs missing build tools, and packages your project into a distributable binary.

 ---